wwidlishy/Lea/README.md

 # Lea
 A new programming language i created using python3.

-If you want to look at my terrible code then you go to "src" branch.
+If you want to look at my terrible code then open "lea.py" file.

 # How to run .lea file?